 Recommended Hotel: Fairmont Chateau Lake Louise

 12. National Harbor, MD

 Located on the Potomac River in Maryland, National Harbor sits in the shadow of Washington, D.C., but offers an epic Christmas vacation for families.
 The famous ICE!
-Exhibit is held in National Harbor at the Gaylord National Resort, one of the most magical holiday hotels in the U.S. This indoor ice experience is filled with ice sculptures crafted in a different theme each year.
+Exhibit is held in National Harbor at the Gaylord National Resort, one of the most magical holiday hotels in the U.S. This indoor ice experience is filled with giant ice sculptures crafted in a different theme each year.
 It’s only 9 degrees inside (brrrr!), but the kids won’t even notice when they’re sliding down the giant multi-story ice slides!
+There is also pajama story time in the Christmas Village, a Silent Disco on an indoor ice skating rink, and a Cirque du Soleil show that’s perfect for kids.
+New this year at the Gaylord National Resort is an outdoor Winter Square where lights and decorations sparkle and an outdoor ice skating rink and there is an ugly sweater tavern for the adults!
 After the chilly experience, families can walk along the harborfront, ride the carousel or soar high above the river on the Capital Wheel Ferris Wheel.

 Recommended Hotel: Gaylord National Resort and Convention Center